Modern Slavery Statement > Audi Ireland

 VGIE trades as Volkswagen Ireland, Audi Ireland, SEAT Ireland, CUPRA Ireland, ŠKODA Ireland and Volkswagen Commercial Vehicles Ireland.

-This statement sets out our activities and work on Modern Slavery completed within the financial year which ended 31 December 2022.
+This statement sets out our activities and work on Modern Slavery completed within the financial year which ended 31 December 2023.
 This statement also incorporates the Business and Human Rights statement of VWAG, which sets Volkswagen Group’s global approach, processes and principles to combat slavery and human trafficking.
 The VWAG statement is a global statement which is updated annually.
 Where applicable, VGIE has adopted these or similar processes in its operations in Ireland.
-For the latest version of the VWAG statement, please see the link below:
+Our broad understanding of the topic of Business & Human Rights has been made available to the public under the link below.

 1) The continuing communication about the whistleblowing system responsible for receiving and processing reports of serious regulatory violations.
 Our employees, business partners and other third parties may use various channels within the whistleblowing system to report modern slavery concerns or incidents.